0cjs/py-allthesame/README.md

 provided some insight into the various things a professional developer thinks about and does even for such a simple function as this.

+You're probably feeling pretty tired after reading all this, and it must seem like this “professional” approach is a lot of work.
+Well, it probably is at the start, but once these things become habits they're very quick to do.
+Writing this blog post was several hours of work, but building the Git repo, test framework, tests and the function itself took less than twenty minutes, most of which was spent designing the tests (in other words, understanding the function I was trying to write).

 Comments
 --------